sacstrom/tfc-terraform-eks/k8s-examples/vs-location/README.md

 ## 2. Create the RDS Postgres Database

-Modify the `1-database.yml` by replacing the database subnet group name `"mb-eks-rds-subnet-group"` with your own group name:
+Modify the `1-database.yml` by replacing the database subnet group name `"mvp-dev-rds-subnet-group"` with your own group name:

     cd ../../